laristra/portage/doc/high_level_distribution.md

 Portage uses a simple algorithm for data distribution which is described presently.
 A bounding box is computed for the source and target meshes on each partition.
-The bounding boxes are computed by finding the minimum and maximum coordinate in each direction for each mesh.
+The bounding boxes are computed by finding the minimum and maximum coordinate in each direction for each mesh on each partition.
 An MPI_Bcast is used to distribute the bounding boxes from all target meshes to each source partition.
-Using the bounding boxes, it is determined which source partitions **might** intersect each target partition.
+Using the bounding boxes, it is determined which source partitions intersect each target partition.
 Bounding box intersections are used to create a vector of booleans, different on each partition, that determine to which target partitions each source partition should send its data.
 The same communication topology is used for all subsequent data communication.
+Clearly this sends too much data as only a few source cells may intersect target cells, but the algorithm is easy to easy to compute.

 Many pieces of data are sent from souce partition to target partition.
 For each of these pieces of information, two MPI calls need to be made.
 The first